hudson155/kairo/limber-backend-framework/README.md

     Maps exceptions to JSON responses from the errors module.
     It's used by the root module, so implementation projects need not require it.
 * [`models`](/models):
-    Contains base classes for application models to inherit from.
+    * Contains base classes for application models to inherit from.
+        Models are used in the application/database layer.
+        Models should never be used in the API layer.
-    It's used by the root module, so implementation projects need not require it.
+    * It's used by the root module, so implementation projects need not require it.
 * [`mongo`](/mongo):
     Driver to interact with MongoDB, including automatic model/document mapping.
     Include this in implementation projects if they use MongoDB.